Laf111/CEMU-Batch-Framework/README.md

 BatchFw is a free framework for the **CEMU** emulator (WII-U) based on batch, wmic outputs, powershell, vbs scripts and 3rd party tools.
 It allows you to launch your loadiines games (uncompressed RPX) using many versions of CEMU without messing around with controler profiles, saves, duplicating update and/or DLC installations, shaders caches... for many users on many hosts (by making your games library portable).

-**Versions of CEMU supported : 1.11.6 to 1.19.3**

-(if you want to use earlier versions, create an installation per game and per user)
+**Versions of CEMU supported : 1.11.6 to 1.19.3** (if you want to use earlier versions, create an installation per game and per user)

-I recommend to stay in that range (versions that i have checked) but you don't really risk much to try newer versions (all manipulations on xml files in BatchFw use the least restrictive XPath requests possible and must therefore work even if the settings.xml file is reorganized)

 BatchFw detects the current aspect ratio and creates resolution GFX packs for games with no GFX packs provided (BatchFw's packs are automatically replaced by the official ones when they'll be available).
 It also creates FPS GFX packs to cap the FPS for games that allow it.
 If you choose to let BatchFw complete your packs, it will create the missing resolutions presets for the current aspect ratio.